agrc/serverless-print-proxy/README.md

 /https?:\/\/.+\/GPServer\/.*/
 ```

-If the URL passes validation, then it makes a CORS GET request to it passing: `f=json`.
+If the URL passes validation, then it makes a GET request (`arcgis/rest/info?f=json`) to get info about the server.